travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Game Specific Information/Playstation2/SLPM-65277 - DDRMAX2 -DanceDanceRevolution 7thMIX-/ROM Mapping.md

                                                         void EdsRecordTexture(_EDSSYS_W * _eds)

 0x0012D790 - 0x0012D7A4     0x0022D710 - 0x0022D724     Function - actual (original) name unknown:
-                                                        Takes a signed integer, and returns itself if >= 0, or the negative of the input value if < 0.
+                                                        Takes a signed integer, and returns itself if >= 0, or the negation of the input value if < 0.
 0x0012D808 - 0x0012D840     0x0022D788 - 0x0022D7C0     Function - actual (original) name unknown:
                                                         Takes a pointer to a char array, and array size, and zeros out [array size] elements.